iamethomas/techbridge-fewd-winter2022/README.md

 # Rare Bookstore Project

-Development of a book inventory system for that will be accessible either on laptop or a tablet.
+Development of a book inventory system that will be accessible either on laptop or a tablet.

 ## Authors